tygcrawford/COMP426_Final_Project/README.md

 Where first two variables are the same as in the preceding examples.
 This will delete the object and all of the fields contained within it.

 ## Rating System
 The rating value stored for this project is derived from the ELO rating system, as used by the chess community.
 All accounts are initialized with a rating of 1000 and they "compete" against the questions they answer.
 The questions are rated by their respective difficulty.
 Questions labeled "easy" have a rating of 800, "medium" have a rating of 1200, and "hard" have a rating of 1600.
-This was implemented for ease and accuracy of user rating and ensures that if someone is given more easy or hard questions they will not boost/diminish their leaderboard rank by a larger ammount than is warranted.
+This was implemented for ease and accuracy of user rating and ensures that if someone is given more easy or hard questions they will not boost/diminish their leaderboard rank by a larger amount than is warranted.

 ## License
 [ISC](https://choosealicense.com/licenses/isc/)